castledom04/stripe_assignment/README.md

 # Stripe Assignment
 ## _Django Stripe microservice_
 In this project we will integrate Stripe service into Django using a microservice.
 Django comes with an admin dashboard, that will be useful to create users.
-Also we have created a JWT authentication system to mimic a real world mivroservice.
+Also we have created a JWT authentication system to mimic a real world microservice.
 The token obtain and refresh methods would have been in another microservice in the real world, but we have included them to run the demo.
 In order to run the server and make the demo work, first you must fulfill some requirements.

 ## Requirements